The ordinance took effect for grocery stores and food vendors on January 15, 2014.

 The City of South Lake Tahoe Sustainability Commission first considered the initiative of banning single use plastic bags in 2008.
 The City Council adopted a Sustainability Plan in 2008, which included the development of “Zero Waste Policies” and promotion of “Reduce, Reuse and Recycle Practices” and adopted the Sustainability Commission’s Work Plan, which included the initiative.

 A work program was launched in 2009, which included community forums and public workshops in 2010 and 2011.
 Informal updates on the progress of the initiative were presented to the City Council during Commission Reports.

 In November 2012, a draft ordinance on a potential ban of plastic bags was presented to City Council.
 Following discussion and City Council direction, the ordinance was amended and brought back to the City Council in the summer of 2013.
 The ordinance was further amended and adopted in October 2013.

 On October 15, 2013, the City of South Lake Tahoe adopted Ordinance 1061, which eliminates the distribution of single use plastic bags under the City’s Code, Article VI, Chapter 23 entitled “Ban on Plastic Single-Use Carry-Out Bags.”

 Staff Report on Ordinance 1061 from October 15, 2013

 The purpose of the ordinance is to eliminate the plastic single-use carry-out bags because of the impact the plastic bags have on the environment.

 Future City Council meetings could include modifications to the ordinance to address issues and concerns determined through implementation of the ordinance.

-Compliance by grocery stores and food vendors is required by January 15, 2014 and for all remaining retail establishments and remaining non-profit vendors by October 15, 2015.
+Compliance by grocery stores and food vendors is required by January 15, 2014.